pvcordeiro/ft_printf/README.md

 make test
 ```

-(uncomment the main before running this)
-This will create the library, compile the file, clean everything and run the tests.
+This will compile the library, link it with the provided main.c, clean everything and run the tests.

 ---

 ## 📝 Example Usage

+Main file (main.c)

 ```
 #include "ft_printf.h"